Tuesday, May 12, 2026

 Clue 4 — Marriages Are Mini-Censuses

-1 Sep 1919, Berlin: Toni Maass marries Salomon Georg Glücksmann.
+1 Sep 1919, Berlin: The marriage of Toni Maass and Salomon Georg Glücksmann in Berlin.
 The entry gives us multiple payloads:

 • Father status & location: Toni’s father Adolf Maass is still living in Berlin (vital pre-death timestamp).